gmunhoz0810/odin-calculator/README.md

 To get a local copy up and running, follow these simple steps:

-1. Clone the repository <br>
+1. Clone the repository

    ```bash
    git clone https://github.com/gmunhoz0810/odin-calculator.git
    ```

-2. Navigate to the project directory <br>
+2. Navigate to the project directory

    ```bash
    cd odin-calculator
    ```

-3. Open index.html in your favorite browser <br>
+3. Open index.html in your favorite browser

 ## Code Overview